KookaS/KookaS/README.md

 ### Hi there, I'm Olivier 👋

-## I'm a software developer, MSc in Robotics and Space engineering | I have a deep passion for finance and programming!
+## I'm a software developer, MSc in Robotics and Space engineering | I have a deep passion for programming!

 - 🤖 Here is an AWS Terraform module for deep-learning and general purposes: [Terraform microservice](https://github.com/vistimi/terraform-aws-microservice)
 - ⚡ Fun fact: I have a bartending license, always usefull